The Future of CMMC Compliance

 - Train your employees in cybersecurity best practices, particularly related to phishing, the risk of using third-party sites, tools, and software code, along with the impact of non-security oriented development processes.

 - Get organizational resolve from your teams to improve cybersecurity protection.
-(You may need to devote extra time to educate potential IT Security detractors that better productivity and more effective cybersecurity can go hand-in-hand).
+(You may need to devote extra time to educate potential IT Security detractors in your company that better productivity and more effective cybersecurity can go hand-in-hand).

 - Acknowledge and reward desired security-centric behavior.

 In other words, you need to develop a security culture.
 Culture trumps strategy every day of the week and twice on Friday (I’m loosely quoting the famous consultant Peter Drucker here, but you get the point).
 At base, your corporate strategy and culture need to be aligned.
-They will drive your communication, education and training, and organizational resolve.
+They will drive your communication, education and training efforts, along with your organizational resolve.

 Implement Technology Best Practices